kamui/retriable/README.md

 whole new one, never a half-applied mix, and a block that raises leaves the existing config in place.

+Configuration blocks are serialized.
+Keep them short, and do not wait inside one for work that may call `#configure`, because that work cannot begin until the current block returns.
+Readers are unaffected and continue using the last published config while a block runs.

 The published config is deeply frozen.
 Reaching around `#configure` to mutate it raises `FrozenError`: